Incendo/cloud/README.md

 ## goals

-- Allow for commands to be defined using builder patterns
+- Allow for commands to be defined using builder patterns (Done)
-- Allow for commands to be defined using annotated methods
+- Allow for commands to be defined using annotated methods (Done)
-- Allow for command pre-processing
+- Allow for command pre-processing (Done)
-- Allow for command suggestion outputs
+- Allow for command suggestion outputs (Done)

 Once the core functionality is present, the framework will offer implementation modules, supporting a wide variety of platforms.

 ### implementations

 - Minecraft:
-  - Generic Brigadier module
+  - Generic Brigadier module (Done)
-  - Bukkit module
+  - Bukkit module (Done)
-  - Paper module, with optional Brigadier support
+  - Paper module, with optional Brigadier support (Done)
   - Sponge module
   - Cloudburst
-  - Bungee module
+  - Bungee module (Done)
-  - Velocity module
+  - Velocity module (Done)

 - Create a Discord implementation (JDA)
 - Create a Java CLI implementation (JLine3)